WeronikaDz/Travel_app/README.md

-# Aplikacja dla biura podróży
+# App for travel agency

-Projekt końcowy realizowany w ramach kursu programowania „Java od podstaw" w Software Development Academy.
+Final project implemented as part of the Java programming course at the Software Development Academy.

-## Wykonawcy projektu:
+## Project co-developers:
 <ul>
   <li>Wiktor Krajewski</li>
 <li>Jakub Włodarczyk
 <li>Weronika Dzierwa</li></li>
 </ul>

-## Podstawowe założenia projektowe
+## Basic assumptions of the project

-Stworzenie systemu umożliwiającego wyszukiwanie wycieczek po zadanych kryteriach oraz ich zakup.
+Creating a system to search for trips according to given criteria and purchase them.

-## Technologie
+## Technologies

 Java, Spring, Hibernate